Category: news

 Morrab Writer in Residence Peter McAllister

-Peter McAllister is the new Morrab Library Writer in Residence
+Peter McAllister new Morrab Library Writer in Residence

 We’re thrilled that Inkfish editor and founder, Peter McAllister, has just become Writer in Residence at the Morrab Library in Penzance.